Google Antigravity icon

 The platform is designed for developers who want to accelerate their coding productivity through intelligent automation.
 Rather than providing simple code suggestions, Antigravity allows AI agents to autonomously handle multi-step tasks across the editor, terminal, and integrated browser while maintaining full transparency through generated artifacts.

-Antigravity is currently available in public preview at no cost for individual developers using personal Gmail accounts, with desktop builds for macOS, Windows, and supported 64-bit Linux distributions.
-It supports multiple AI models including Gemini 3 Pro, Anthropic's Claude Sonnet 4.5, and OpenAI's GPT-OSS open-weight models, giving developers flexibility in choosing the right model for each task.
+Antigravity is currently available in public preview at no cost for individual developers, with desktop builds for macOS, Windows, and supported 64-bit Linux distributions (requiring glibc ≥ 2.28 and glibcxx ≥ 3.4.25).
+Preview access commonly starts with personal Google accounts, but Google has also referenced Workspace-linked tiers with different quotas and eligibility that may vary by geography and admin settings.
+The platform supports multiple AI models including Gemini 3 Pro, Anthropic's Claude Sonnet 4.5, and OpenAI's GPT-OSS open-weight models, giving developers flexibility in choosing the right model for each task.

 Key Features